The Edward H. "Ted" Mullin '06 Memorial Fellowship Prize in History

-The 2013 Edward H. (Ted) Mullin Memorial Fellowship recipient/s are shown, below.
-They were honored on Friday May 31, 2013 at a Toast by department faculty and friends (2:00 pm) in the History department lounge, and at Honors Convo (3:00 pm), in Skinner Memorial Chapel.
+The 2014 Edward H. (Ted) Mullin Memorial Fellowship recipient/s are shown above.
+They were honored at Honors Convo, Friday, May 30, 2014, in Skinner Memorial Chapel.

-Also sharing their research projects are the recipients of two other student summer fellowships:
+Also shared their research projects are the recipients of two other student summer fellowships:

-In Taek Hong (The Allen and Irene Salisbury Fellowship): "North Korean War Orphanages in Poland and Romania, 1951 - 1959: the Unrevealed History of the Korean War in the Communist World and the Attempt to Build Solidarity among Communist World in the 1950s."
+In Taek Hong (The Allen and Irene Salisbury Fellowship): "North Korean War Orphanages in Poland and Romania, 1951-1959: the Contest behind the Ideal of Socialist Internationalism and the Question of the Orphans' Self Identification."

 Ellen McKinstry (Class of 1963 Research Fellowship): "Living History: The Continued Discord of the Northern Irish Troubles."